"Let's eat, grandma" vs "let's eat grandma": how embedding models encode the world

 We ran the same tests on ZeroEntropy’s zembed-1, which was never trained for the purpose of overcoming this example.

 The improvement in consistent high cosine similarity appeared as an emergent behavior of our training of zembed-1.
 Mechanistic interpretability is notoriously difficult on large models, but these results give insight into how embedding models can be influenced by the data and annotations they are given.
-Where Qwen-3 shows scattered outliers driven by training data artifacts, zembed-1 maintains a tight, uniform band across the full noun space.
+Whereas Qwen-3 shows scattered outliers driven by training data artifacts, zembed-1 maintains a tight, uniform band across the full noun space.

 To learn more about how we approached training on our embedding model zembed-1, explore here.